VizuaaLOG/BulmaJS/docs/docs/0.10/alert.md

 </script>

 # Confirm / Cancel events
 What's the point in a popup if you can't use it for input?
-The alert plugin can take an `onConfirm` and/or `onCancel` option.
-This will be a function that's called when the user clicks the confirm button or the cancel button.
-Try it!
+You can specify an `onClick` handler function for both the `confirm` and `cancel` buttons by providing the `onClick` property.

 <div class="code-example">
     <button id="example-alert-button-6" class="button is-primary">Show alert</button>